-- 1) Always start from a safe condition.
+Always start from a safe condition.

-Before operating a lift truck, make sure that: - · You are safely seated in the truck. - · Seat belt is buckled up. - · The parking brake is applied. - The forks are fully lowered to the floor or ground. - You are familiar with how all the controls function. - All controls are in neutral or other correct position. - The truck has received its daily inspection and ready and safe to operate. - 2) Put the gear selector lever in the NEUTRAL position, before starting.
+Before operating a lift truck, make sure that :

+- · You are safely seated in the truck. - · Seat belt is buckled up. - · The parking brake is applied. - The forks are fully lowered to the floor or ground. - You are familiar with how all the controls function. - All controls are in neutral or other correct position. - The truck has received its daily inspection and ready and safe to operate.

+Put the direction control lever in the NEUTRAL position, before starting.
 The truck should start only in the NEUTRAL position.
 If it starts in gear, have the truck serviced.